projectcalico/calico/master/getting-started/mesos/installation/dc-os/index.md

 ---
-title: Installing Calico in DC/OS
+title: Overview of Calico for DC/OS
 ---

 The following information details Calico's installation and runtime dependencies in DC/OS, and looks at how to leverage Calico-DC/OS Framework to get up and running.

-## Background
+## Overview

 Calico provides multi-host networking for DC/OS, giving each task its own IP address and isolated networking namespace, with highly flexible policy configuration.